 - Cheer loud and be Ute proud

-If you see inappropriate or concerning behavior during the game, please text “FANUP” to 69050 and include a description and location of the incident (message and data rates may apply).
+If you see inappropriate or concerning behavior during the game, please text “FANUP” to 69050 and include a description and location of the incident.

 Student members of the Mighty Utah Student Section (MUSS) have agreed to abide by the Fan Behavior Guidelines as part of the rules and regulations of Rice-Eccles Stadium and the FanUP initiative.
 Additionally, students will be held accountable to the Student Code of Rights & Responsibilities and are expected to be aware of these policies/regulations and behave accordingly.